gzz2000/babel-plugin-operator/README.md

 ## Installation
 ### Taste it now
-This project is actually a source code compiler, see [Principle](#principle) for more.
+This project can be used as a source code converter, see [Principle](#principle) for more information.

 The fastest way to use it is downloading this repo and run